canonical/tailscale-snap/docs/e2e-testing-headscale-derper-tailscale.md

-# End to end testing: tailscale, headscale, derper
+# End to end testing: Tailscale, Headscale, Derper

-## Environment setup
+## Deploy environment

 For this testing, we'll use VMs on Azure.
 This ensures we can test scenarios that are close to real world,